 If your child is gifted, she will pick up basic skills such as eating faster and better than other children of her age.

 Also, your child will have higher levels of concentration compared to other kids of her age.
 She will be able to focus better on matters that are of interest to her.
+They also tend to have a longer attention span than their same-age peers.

 4. Will Be Able To Understand Signs: